Covid-19 Update at Thurrock Adult Community College

 Residents, businesses and visitors in Thurrock should follow government information about the situation in the UK, along with guidance on what to do if you think you are at risk.
 For more details, please go to Thurrock Council's website for links to the latest government and health agency information and advice.

-Adult learning and training courses 2021 now enrolling
+Adult learning and training courses available all year

-We are still delivering a wide range of online or blended learning courses including short qualification courses, including free Digital Skills and Employability Level 1 classes for adults.
+We are still delivering a wide range of online or blended learning courses in the summer term.
 There are also a large number of free courses and webinars to plan for your future - search 'Careers' or the latest availability and book from the Find A Course page.
 Courses will start enrolling for 2021-22 by early June.